aruwanip/rxjs-in-angular-reactive-development-tutorial/README.md

-# RXJS in Angular: Reactive Development (Pluralsight Course)
+# RxJS in Angular: Reactive Development (Pluralsight Course)

 Code from a Pluralsight course on reactive development with RxJS in Angular.
 Topics covered include: